Please follow these simple guidelines when preparing your material for collection.

 • Trash/recycling must be placed curbside the night before your scheduled collection.
 Drivers may not return to residences if materials are unprepared at the scheduled collection time.

-• Rumpke’s service includes collection of one, 95-gallon cans per pick-up unless the resident requested additonal cans.
+• Rumpke’s service includes collection of one, 95-gallon cans per pick-up unless the resident requested additional cans.
 Cans should not exceed 50 pounds.
 Please do not place trash at the curb in boxes.
 All boxes should be broken down and bundled.
 Rumpke is not responsible for damaged or missing plastic cans or lids.

 • Please contact Rumpke at least 48 hours at 1-800-828-8171 before your regularly scheduled collection to request a large item pick-up for acceptable large items, and/or excessive amounts of trash.
 Television sets cannot exceed 32 inches for curbside pick-up.
 Any mattress or upholstered furniture must be completely sealed in disposable plastic for removal.
 Additional fees may apply.

 • Freon containing appliances require special handling procedures prior to pick-up.
 Please complete a refrigerant recovery statement and contact Rumpke for more details.

 • According to Federal law, Rumpke is not permitted to accept batteries, tires, liquids, combustible materials or any items identified as hazardous.

 • Bulky materials including drywall, concrete, bricks, dirt or rocks are not acceptable.

 • Drums, barrels, yard and household containers are not acceptable trash containers and will be assumed trash if placed at the curb.

 • Rumpke is not responsible for damage beyond the curb line.

 • All rules and regulations may vary according to location.
 Please contact Rumpke if you have any additional questions.